Emmanueltolani12/emmanueltolani12.github.io/README.md

 ## Hi there 👋

 - 🔭 I’m a graduate student in Agricultural and Food Economics at the [University of Bonn](https://www.uni-bonn.de/en) in Germany & working as Research Assistant at the [Institute for Food and Resource Economics (ILR)](https://www.ilr1.uni-bonn.de/en) & [Institute for Microeconomics](https://www.econ.uni-bonn.de/micro/en)
-- 👯 I’m looking forward to collaborating on applied microeconomic studies in agriculture and nutrition
+- 👯 I’m looking forward to collaborating on applied microeconometric studies in agriculture and nutrition
 - 💬 Reach out to me about R & python for data analytics
 - 🤓 Learning about geospatial analysis for sustainable agriculture and nutrition security
 - 📫 Get in touch through: